wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Requirements
 - Linux OS - Modern Linux that is Ubuntu/Debian compatible.
 - Python - Python is installed to `./VENV` does not affect system.
-- LLMs - GGUF format Large Language Models, it will detect parameters.
+- LLMs - Advised models, SDXL-Lightning and Llama3.1, in Gguf.
 - CPU (v1.00-v1.02) - Any x64 Cpu, scripts use standard llama-cpp-python.
 - GPU (=>v1.0?
 Upcoming) - nVidia CUDA Only, See notes for reasoning.
 - Internet - Libraries and Compile stuff, bash installs from web.